COVID-19 Project Mons Belgium

 Bhelekazi Mdlalose

-She is currently a school nurse manager at St Albans College for boys.
-Proud to be part of the school with the vision to prepare young men for life.
-She had been with MSF for two years as the Clinic Activity Manager for Kgomotso Care Centres (KCC) in the Sexual Violence Project in Rustenburg, North West Province.
-She also played a critical role at the forefront fighting against COVID-19 pandemic in Johannesburg.
+She is currently a School Nurse Manager at St Albans College for Boys.
+Previously, she worked with MSF as Clinic Activity Manager for the Kgomotso Care Centres within the Sexual Violence Project in Rustenburg, North West Province, and played a key role in frontline COVID-19 response efforts in Johannesburg.

 Qhubekani Mpala